cinemahead/hello-world/README.md

 # hello-world
-cinemahead is a story development studio that makes resources for makers.
+cinemahead is a storydev studio that makes resources for makers.